 If you live out of state and need a Texas attorney to represent you or your business, give me a call.
 I can serve as local counsel in any county in Texas, but most probably would only be your best bet if you have been sued, or need to sue, in a North Texas county.
 The busiest (in terms of litigation) four North Texas counties are Dallas, Tarrant (Ft.
 Worth), Collin (Frisco, McKinney, and Allen) and Denton, and I practice and have experience in each of these counties.

 If you have a lawyer you want to handle your matter, I can do the minimum required under Texas law to act as local counsel, or I can do the maximum and basically handle every aspect of your case independently, merely keeping your attorney informed of significant events.
 I have worked as local counsel in both minimum and maximum capacities and would be happy to discuss your situation with you or your attorney.

 Also, if you have an attorney you want to be admitted in Texas only for a single and particular case I can most probably facilitate such an admission which is known as a pro hac vice admission (I say “most probably” because I have to make an independent assessment regarding your attorney’s ability to practice in Texas pro hac vice and thus I cannot say or imply that I will automatically vouch for an attorney wanting to practice in Texas).

 Many times title companies become aware of potential breach of contract issues that necessitate possible legal representation.
-If you have any possible title-related contract issues, call my firm so we can help you.
-You can reach us at 214-522-6202.
-We are located in Irving.
+If you have any possible title-related contract issues, send me an email or call my firm so I can help you.
+You can reach me at 214-522-6202.